 Where to find the laws for your state

 Since new laws are being enacted all the time, we can't list all states and localities with cell phone laws in this article.
 The Insurance Institute for Highway Safety provides a comprehensive chart and color coded map, so you can stay informed in your travels.
 There's also a map that covers laws regarding texting by drivers.

 Stereos with Bluetooth built in, like this one from Kenwood, can make it easy to place and receive calls.

 Adding a hands-free calling option to your car can be easy, and there's more than one way to do it.
 You can use a simple add-on device, or get a new stereo that has it built in.

 The usefulness of Bluetooth connectivity goes beyond hands-free calling.
-For example, most phones today let you use your Bluetooth connection to download your phone book into the in-car device.
-More advanced gear will also let you stream music from your phone to your stereo.
+For example, most gear today lets you download your phone book into the in-car Bluetooth device and will also let you stream music from your phone to your stereo.
 It all depends on the devices you're using — your phone and the Bluetooth device in your car.